datamininggroup/pfa-docs/docs/tutorial2.md

     until: {==: [i, 10]}
 {% include engine3.html %}

-While loops expose the PFA host to the possibility that a user's algorithm will enter an infinite loop.
+Unconditional loops expose the PFA host to the possibility that a user's algorithm will run indefinitely.
 This would be bad in production, since a misconfigured PFA document could cause the system to hang.
 PFA hosts have several ways to protect themselves:

   * they can refuse to execute PFA documents containing `while`, `do-until`, a generic `for`, or recursive cycles among user functions, or
   * they can stop a long-running `action` call with a timeout.